cloudfoundry/docs-bosh/content/vsphere-migrate-datastores.md

 1. Attach new datastore(s) to the hosts where the VMs are running while keeping the old datastore(s) attached to the same hosts.

 1. Change deployment manifest for the Director to configure vSphere CPI to reference new datastore(s).

-    ```json
+    ```yaml
     properties:
       vsphere:
         host: 172.16.68.3